zulip/zulip-gci/tasks/eslint.md

    error and fix violations' (where a value is specified, use that instead of error, and if the current value is 0 or off, mention that).
-6. Submit a pull request with a title mentioning `eslint`.
+6. Submit a pull request to the zulip/zulip repository using the commit message as the title.
+Include a link to the pull request when you submit your task on the GCI website.

 An example pull request (PR) would look like this: https://github.com/zulip/zulip/pull/2408